favna/ribbon/Docs/docs.md

 ## time ⇒ <code>MessageEmbed</code>
 Extra Time - Gets the current time in any place
-Uses Google's geocoding to determine the correct location therefore supports any location indication, country, city or even as exact as a street.
+Uses Google's Geocoding to determine the correct location therefore supports any location indication, country, city or even as exact as a street.
 **Aliases**: `citytime`

 **Returns**: <code>MessageEmbed</code> - Current date, current time, country and DST offset